About our collections

 Where is the Raubitschek Room?

 The Raubitschek Collection/Medieval Reading Room is located on the 3rd floor of Green East, room 351, two right turns off the main stairs, past the rest rooms.
 It is named in honor of the late professor emeritus Antony E. Raubitschek.
 It brings together the primary texts of Greek and Latin epigraphy and papyrology, together with the necessary secondary and reference literature.
 The Medieval Studies Room, also in Room 351, contains a non-circulating collection of medieval studies texts.

-The green statue in the Information Center is a sculpture titled Ogham Speaks, by Irish artist John Coll, acquired from The Kenny Gallery in Galway, Ireland.
+The green statue in the Lane Reading Room is a sculpture titled Ogham Speaks, by Irish artist John Coll, acquired from The Kenny Gallery in Galway, Ireland.
 The Nobel laureates W.B.
 Yeats, George Bernard Shaw, Samuel Beckett, and Seamus Heaney, are depicted on each of the stone's edges.
 Ogham - or Ogam - is a script that preserves the earliest known form of the Irish language.
 Druidic in origin, it appeared in Ireland around the second century AD, carved as a series of lines on the edge of "standing stones" and read from the base upward.
 Standing stones usually marked an important feature or person in the Celtic landscape.
 The name Ogham is derived from Ogmios or Ogma, the classical god of eloquence.